Permify/permify/docs/versioned_docs/version-0.2.x/example-use-cases/parent-child.md

 - Students that take that class
 - Teachers, whom is teacher of the student that takes that specific class (class member).

-can access to calendar of that spesific class.
+can access to calendar of that specific class.

 ```perm
 entity class {